 How can we achieve happiness?

-Happiness is a long refuted concept both in philosophy and psychology.
+Happiness is a long-refuted concept both in philosophy and psychology.
 It has a number of valid definitions.
 But regardless how you define it, the experience of happiness in all cultures is the same.

-Recent studies found that happiness has tremendous positive impact on human life.
+Recent studies found that happiness has a tremendous positive impact on human life.
 For example, one study suggests that it has a positive impact on academic performance among children.
 While others suggest that it boosts the immune system, combats stress, combats diseases and lengthens lives.

 But what is happiness?
 Martin Seligman, a positive psychologist defines happiness as a positive emotion, engagement in positive and productive things, and an instance of finding the true meaning of existence.

 Although all cultures around the world experience the same happiness, there are different factors behind this positive emotion.
 However, different people may have different reasons for being happy.
 But the most common reasons for happiness are the financial success, freedom to live one’s passion, and good relationship with relatives and other people.